Before Boca x Corinthians, Benedetto and leaders of the squad had a strong conflict with Riquelme, reveal newspapers; see backstage

 Former defender and board member of Boca Juniors, Jorge Bermúdez spoke exclusively with ESPN Argentina and gave his version of the case.
 According to the manager, there was no meeting or ‘hot’ atmosphere between the board and the players on the eve of the game.

-“At no time has there been a meeting in which it is said that one was inside or the other was out.
+“At no time was there a meeting in which it was said that one was inside or the other was out.
 These are just speculations.
 We can guarantee that today we have a technical trident that makes its decisions and that we will respect them a lot, like Miguel Ángel Russo and Sebastián Battaglia,” said Bermúdez.

 Among the consequences of the elimination, Boca fired Sebastián Battaglia from the technical command of the Argentine club.
 The resignation was confirmed last Wednesday (6).